Rnair12599/Arduino-Game-App/README.md

- This repository only contains the code and demo trial video for the project.To see the formalized project page, click [here](https://devpost.com/software/arduinolcdgame#updates)
+ This repository only contains the code and demo trial video for the project.
+To see the formalized project page, click [here](https://devpost.com/software/arduinolcdgame#updates)